Supermagnum/piezo-balanced/README.md

 This circuit board solves that, and amplifies the signal around 15~30 dB.
 It can be used for a reverb plate, listening to the insides of a engine,recording the sound of vibrating things.
 You will need two piezoelectric disks for that, mounted in a metal box.
+Non electric conductive super glue is useable for that.
+Just glue them to a flat surface.
 The piezoelectric disks should be electrically insulated from the metal box.

 Mechanics may even use it to discover trouble with bearings or other mechanisms not easily opened,